Vyral/mark-callender/_posts/2023-04-18-top-home-upgrades-for-2023-increase-your-home-s-value-with-these-simple-tips.md

 **1\.
 Customized cabinets.** For your kitchen upgrade, consider customizing and replacing your cabinets for top dollar.

 **2\.
 Smart home technology.** Install a system for controlling lights, garage doors, and security systems.
+[Here's a helpful article](https://hometechhacker.com/5-best-home-tech-upgrades-that-will-help-sell-your-home/){: target="_blank" rel="noopener"} on which smart home upgrades will help you sell your home.

 **3\.
 Garbage disposals.** In Minnesota, having a garbage disposal is expected, so consider adding or upgrading one in your kitchen.